Get home bag backpack

 Portable Radio

 For the next 12 hours, you need to gather news and update us regarding your situation.
 Thus, a battery-operated portable radio is a must-have!
-Apart from the radio, make sure that you have spare batteries so the radio can work for more hours.
-You can try this Sony Radio now and 2 AA batteries at the local stores near you.
+Apart from the radio, ensure you have spare batteries so the radio can work for more hours.
+You can try this Sony Radio now and 2 AA batteries at nearby stores.

 Tarpaulin, Extra Poncho, or Shelter

-Next, you need to equip yourselves with a tarp, an extra rain poncho, or a shelter such as a tent.
-For the next 12 hours, you will feel tired.
-Thus it would be best if you had a nap.
+Next, you must equip yourselves with a tarp, an extra rain poncho, or a shelter such as a tent.
+You will feel tired for the next 12 hours, so it would be best to nap.
 You can do this by placing a waterproof cover on the ground and sleeping with your bag and blanket.
-Check this Grizzly Tarps for your level 2 get-home bag backpack now!
+Check out these Grizzly Tarps for your level 2 get-home bag backpack now!

 Water Filter

-Access to water can be challenging during a disaster.
-Thus, it is helpful to bring with you a portable water filter.
+Access to water can be challenging during a disaster, so it is helpful to bring a portable water filter.
 One of the water filters available today is the LifeStraw Go Water Filter Bottle with 2-Stage Integrated Filter Straw for Hiking.
-These water filters can be used directly on the water source, and they can produce safe drinking water and flash contaminants.
-Apart from water filters, you can also try the Potable Aqua Water Tablets to produce clean drinking water for you!
+These filters can be used directly on the water source, producing safe drinking water and flash contaminants.
+In addition to water filters, you can try the Potable Aqua Water Tablets to produce clean drinking water!

-Level 3 are those items that you need to survive for more than 48 hours if you haven't reached your home yet.
+Level 3 is those items that you need to survive for more than 48 hours if you have yet to reach your home.
 These are the following:

 Additional Food and Water

-Additional food and water are needed so you can sustain other physical activities such as walking, gathering wood for a fire, etc. You need to have MREs, protein bars, snack bars, sweets, biscuits, and a water filter.
-You can buy protein bars such as the Quest Nutrition Protein Bar and food packets like the Wise Food Company Food packets.
-These products have an extended expiration date, and this is indeed a must-try!
+Additional food and water are needed to sustain other physical activities such as walking, gathering wood for a fire, etc. You need MREs, protein bars, snack bars, sweets, biscuits, and a water filter.
+You can buy protein bars such as the Quest Nutrition Protein Bar and Wise Food Company Food packets.
+These products have an extended expiration date, which is a must-try!

 Advanced First Aid Kit

-Make sure to prepare an advanced first aid kit that includes all types of oral and topical medications.
+Prepare an advanced first aid kit that includes all oral and topical medications.
 It must also have a tourniquet, Potassium iodine tablets, and moleskin.
 You can check the Dixie EMS First Responder Fully Stocked Trauma first aid kit for your level 3 get-home bag out backpack.

 Glowsticks

-Glowsticks are highly recommended for long-term survival because it doesn't require any batteries, unlike flashlights.
+Glowsticks are highly recommended for long-term survival because, unlike flashlights, they require no batteries.
 Check out these Cyalume Green Glow Sticks now!
-This product is available in 10 packs, 20 packs, or 30 packs.
-It is also available in green color, and each stick can last for up to 12 hours!
+They are available in 10 packs, 20 packs, or 30 packs.
+They are also available in green, and each stick can last up to 12 hours!

 Knife